 Student must be currently enrolled as a full-time graduate student (≥ 9 hours) and in good academic standing (all GPR’s ≥ 3.0).

 Student must be a current student leader of a recognized graduate student organization or have served in such capacity in the current or previous academic year; this includes:

-(University) Graduate and Professional Student Council officers (excluding the current President*)
+(University) Graduate and Professional Student Government officers (excluding the current President*)

 Department/organization Representative to GPSC

 Leader of other recognized graduate student organization on campus

 *Current GPSC President will serve on the selection committee for this award